 Trains, Planes, and Automobiles…

 Seems easy enough, book a flight, take a train, jump in the car, but we know some details that will make that trip smoother and easier for you and your student.
 Freshman who brings their cars will quickly learn that parking during the fall and spring is at a premium and will not want to move their cars should they nab a great spot.
 There are designated parking lots for on-campus residents, however the closer the spot, the harder to grab.
 Sure many will state the convenience of having their car if they want to go to a store off-campus and do not want to carry heavy belongings if they are living in a dorm.
 If your student decides to bring their car on campus, they need to register their vehicle with FAU parking and transportation.

 FAU has a trolley system, called the TrOWLey, to get students around town.
 The TrOWLey picks up students around campus and takes them to a variety of locations such as Publix, The Town Center Mall, Mizner Park, and even the beach.

 Many students use bicycles in lieu of a vehicle.
 It is strongly advised that your student not only register their bike with the University Police but also that they familiarize themselves with the bicycle rules.
 FAU police recommend students bring and use bike locks to secure their bikes at the designated parking racks.
 Bicycle rules and registration can be found here.

 Palm Beach International Airport is the major airport if flying is your means of transportation.
 FAU is about 25 minutes south of PBI airport.
 There are eight major airlines that service Palm Beach International.
 They are American, Delta, Silver, U.S. Airways, Frontier, Southwest, Spirit, and United.
 Palm Beach International is a smaller scale international airport.
 About 35 minutes south of FAU is Ft.
-Lauderdale International Airport, which is must larger than Palm Beach International.
+Lauderdale International Airport, which is just larger than Palm Beach International.
 Ft.
 Lauderdale International has twelve major airlines.
 Since Ft.
 Lauderdale International airport is a much larger airport, flights may be more cost-effective.